GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 -----------------------------------------

 In GEOS, the computation of the CO2 phase density and viscosity is entirely based on look-up in precomputed tables.
-The user defines the pressure (in Pascal) and temperature (in Kelvin) axis of the density table to be internally generated.
+The user defines the pressure (in Pascal) and temperature (in Kelvin) bounds for the density table to be internally generated.

 A correlation due to Span and Wagner (1996) is used to populate the table of CO2 phase densities and is valid for pressures less than :math:`8 \times 10^8` Pascal and temperatures less than 1073.15 Kelvin.
 Using the user defined parameters, GEOS internally constructs a two-dimensional table storing the values of density as a function of pressure and temperature.
 As explained in the work of Span and Wagner (1996), the density is calculated by solving the following nonlinear Helmholtz energy equation for each pair :math:`(p,T)` to obtain the value of density, :math:`\rho_{g}`: